Introducing the Galleri multi-cancer early detection test

 Receive your results

-You will receive your test result about two weeks after your blood sample is received at the GRAIL lab.
+Recuro Health will contact you when your result is ready — about 2-3 weeks after your blood is received at the GRAIL lab.

 The Galleri test is available as an annual, in-network, benefit for eligible members under an Autodesk UnitedHealthcare medical plan (Choice Plus PPO, Choice Plus High Deductible, or Choice EPO).
 Eligible members are those who are age 50 and older, or age 40-49 with specific risk factors

-After requesting the test through this web page, an independent healthcare provider from PWNHealth will review your request and order the test, if appropriate.
-The test is available by prescription only.
+When requesting through this website, an independent healthcare provider from Recuro Health will review your request and order the test if appropriate.
+The test is prescription only.

 Please have your UnitedHealthcare medical ID card ready.